-POST /v1/responses or the Messages API, you can provide a completion webhook in the request metadata.
-When the response reaches a completed state, Sail will POST the full response payload to your URL so you can process it without polling.
+POST /v1/responses, POST /v1/chat/completions, or POST /v1/messages, you can provide a completion webhook in request metadata.
+When processing finishes, Sail will POST the full response payload to your URL so you can process it without polling.

 Enabling a completion webhook